 "I want them to feel they are so valuable to us, that they are such an asset"

-Here at the Coventry Jesus Centre we want our volunteers to feel appreciated as they normally give their time helping and supporting others, making a difference to people’s lives around them.
+Here at JCT Coventry we want our volunteers to feel appreciated as they normally give their time helping and supporting others, making a difference to people’s lives around them.
 So it was a challenge to choose what we should do for them.
 My team and I decided to have a Barbecue and social evening.

 Providing time for our volunteers to get together socially is a good way to acknowledge their contribution and keep them inspired.
 Meeting volunteers they have not met before gave them a chance to share their experience, hear about what others do, feel part of the larger team and maybe think about doing more roles in the organisation.